inkyblackness/ss-specs/levelObjects/Actions.md

 Objects are only spawned if the ```Combat``` value is 1 or higher.
 Not all classes can be spawned.
 > Although the game uses enemies exclusively, ammo, explosives, and patches can be spawned as well.
+> The unknown field at 000C has been found with values between 0x00..0x04 - no recognizable effect.

 ### Action Type 24: Change Object Type